Cargill/splinter-docs/community/planning/features.md

 Features listed here are no longer being worked on, either because they have been completed or abandoned.
 These documents represent the the intended design at the time the features were implemented.
-Due to Spinter's rapid development, the current state of these features may differ somewhat from the original design.
+Due to Splinter's rapid development, the current state of these features may differ somewhat from the original design.